taufiqpsumarna/Docker-Prometheus-Blackbox-Exporter/README.md

 ![Grafana Dashboard](/img/Dashboard.png)

-# Docker-Prometheus-Blackbox-Exporter
-Docker Prometheus Blackbox Exporter Config Example
+# Docker Prometheus Blackbox Exporter Config Example
 This repository contains configurations and instructions for setting up Prometheus and Blackbox Exporter to monitor your websites.

 ## Table of Contents